Shareholder Coordination, Investment Horizon and Hedge Fund Activism

 Date Written: September 15, 2021

-I examine how institutional investment horizon affects hedge fund activism.
-I find that hedge fund activism is higher in firms that long-term institutional investors invest.
-Furthermore, hedge fund campaigns and success rates differ with investment horizon of institutions.
-Firms with investors that have long-term investment horizons are more likely to receive demands on corporate governance improvements.
-These firms also experience significant improvement in firm performance post shareholder activism.
-Firms that are targeted by hedge funds and have institutional investors with shorter-term investment horizons, on the other hand, are more likely to be delisted.
-Also, there is no significant performance improvement in these firms post activism.
-Overall, the results suggest that investment horizon of institutional owners is an important factor in explaining strategies explored in hedge fund activism as well as their effects on firm value.
-The findings support the notion of collaborative monitoring role of long-term institutional investors and hedge fund activists.
+I examine the role of institutional investors in hedge fund activists’ target selection.
+I argue that the coordination power and the investment horizon of institutional investors are important factors in explaining target selection.
+I find that hedge fund activism is higher in firms that institutional investors with long-term horizons invest as well as firms where coordination ability among existing shareholders is less pre intervention.
+However, coordination ability increases after the intervention.
+Furthermore, hedge fund demands and success rates differ with the coordination ability and investment horizon of investors.
+Firms with investors that have long-term investment horizons and increased coordination ability are more likely to receive demands on board representation, value maximization and corporate governance improvements.
+Firm performance improvements is the most visible where institutional investors have a long horizon and where coordination among existing institutional investors increases.
+Overall, the results suggest that coordination ability and investment horizon of existing institutional shareholders are important factors in explaining target selection and strategies explored by hedge fund activists as well as their effects on firm value.
+The findings support the notion of coordination and collaborative monitoring role of long-term institutional investors with and hedge fund activists.

-Keywords: Institutional Investors, Corporate Governance, Hedge Fund Activism, Shareholder Activism
+Keywords: Institutional Investors, Coordination, Investment Horizon, Corporate Governance, Hedge Fund Activism, Shareholder Activism

 JEL Classification: G23, G34, G30